aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

  :::
   ::::
 	::::tab{id="local" label="Local development"}
-  1. From the CloudFormation console, select the stack named `changesets-workshop`.
+  1. From the CloudFormation console, select the stack named `cfn-workshop-understanding-changesets`.
   2. Choose **Delete**, and then **Delete Stack** to delete your stack and change sets you created for it.

    ::::